-- Cast-concrete pots are suitable for all climates and are extremely long lasting, but they are heavy and can be difficult to move.
+- Cast-concrete pots are suitable for all climates and are extremely long-lasting, but they are heavy and can be difficult to move.

 - Plastic pots are inexpensive, will withstand rapid temperature changes, and will not absorb the moisture from the soil.
 They can, however, be brittle so if you go down this road, ensure you choose a pot that is flexible and thick.

-- Wood containers will protect your plants from rapid temperature fluctuations, but ensure you choose a wood that is rot resistant, or one treated with a non-toxic preservative, for a long-lasting result.
+- Wood containers will protect your plants from rapid temperature fluctuations but ensure you choose a wood that is rot-resistant, or one treated with a non-toxic preservative, for a long-lasting result.

-- Fabric pots, an alternative to traditional types of containers, are made from a breathable fabric material.
+- Fabric pots are an alternative to traditional types of containers, are made from a breathable fabric material.
 These pots are said to aerate the root zone and air prune roots, preventing plants from becoming root bound, but may need to be watered more frequently, as the fabric provides excellent drainage, and may not be as durable as some other container options.

 3. Container Weight

 Besides container size and the material, you might also want to consider the placing of your plants and how heavy the filled pots will be.
 Large containers, especially when filled with soil, can be extremely heavy, so consider whether you plan to move plants around your garden.
-Also, if you’re creating your garden on a balcony or deck, keep in mind how much weight the structure can take if you want to have a number of pots.
+Also, if you’re creating your garden on a balcony or deck, keep in mind how much weight the structure can take if you want to have several pots.